antonzhukov/go-tcp-messaging/README.md

 is actually for our certain request.
 Though synchronous request send saves us from this issue.
 Multiplexing could be solved with streams, e.g. with: https://github.com/hashicorp/yamux
+2. Both client logging and CLI are using stdout for simplicity.